Ang TV: Legacy

 Ang TV's famous catchphrase was "Nge!" after a joke, as well as it popularized the once iconic opening line "4:30 na!
 Ang TV na!".

-Other ABS-CBN shows along with the subsidiaries of the network have picked up on this catchphrase as well (examples: The King of Comedy Dolphy, Bernardo Bernardo, Dang Cruz and Cita Astals from "Home Along Da Riles"; Joey Marquez, John Estrada, Amy Perez, Carmina Villarroel, Cynthia Patag, Gloria Romero and Richard Gomez, The Gwapings:Jomari Yllana, Mark Anthony Fernandez, and Eric Fructuoso, from "Palibhasa Lalake", Aga Muhlach, Jimmy Santos, Babalu, Ching Arellano and Agot Isidro, from "Oki Doki Doc"; Jim Paredes, Gel Santos-Relos and the staff of "Tatak Pilipino"; and Jennifer Sevilla, Noel Trinidad, Joji Isla, Roderick Paulate, Carmi Martin, Tessie Tomas, Nanette Inventor, Nova Villa and Sammy Lagmay from "Abangan ang Susunod Na Kabanata"; Butch Francisco and Cristy Fermin from "Showbiz Lingo"; Anchors of DZMM; DJs of 101.9 Radio Romance; and several ABS-CBN News Personalities).
+Other ABS-CBN shows along with the subsidiaries of the network have picked up on this catchphrase as well (examples: The King of Comedy Dolphy, Bernardo Bernardo, Dang Cruz and Cita Astals from "Home Along Da Riles"; Joey Marquez, John Estrada, Amy Perez, Carmina Villarroel, Cynthia Patag, Gloria Romero and Richard Gomez, The Gwapings:Jomari Yllana, Mark Anthony Fernandez, and Eric Fructuoso, from "Palibhasa Lalake", Aga Muhlach, Jimmy Santos, Babalu, Ching Arellano and Agot Isidro, from "Oki Doki Doc"; Jim Paredes, Gel Santos-Relos and the staff of "Tatak Pilipino"; Jennifer Sevilla, Noel Trinidad, Joji Isla, Roderick Paulate, Carmi Martin, Tessie Tomas, Nanette Inventor, Nova Villa and Sammy Lagmay from "Abangan ang Susunod Na Kabanata"; Butch Francisco and Cristy Fermin from "Showbiz Lingo"; Johnny Litton and Maurice Arcache from "Oh No!
+It's Johnny!"; Vic Sotto, Joey de Leon, Ruby Rodriguez, Christine Jacob and Rio Diaz from "Eat Bulaga"; Coney Reyes from "Coney Reyes on Camera"; Atty.
+Jose Sison from "Ipaglaban Mo"; Anchors of DZMM; DJs of 101.9 Radio Romance; and several ABS-CBN News Personalities).
 Ang TV's theme was "Do Wah Diddy Diddy by Manfred Mann," which later was incorporated into the show's theme song.

 A lot has changed during this era.
 Most of them are non showbiz personnel already.
-Some say that other Ang TV casts have started their career in the states.
-Some Ang TV talents were seen in a call center located in Ortigas and Libis.
-And some just enjoying their blessings while living a normal life.
-Yet then again these superstars changed the future of television making their show Legendary.
+Some say that other Ang TV casts have started their career in America.
+Some Ang TV talents were seen in a call center located in Ortigas and Libis, and some living a normal life.

 In homage to Ang TV, Bodie Cruz, as a cast member of the reality show Pinoy Big Brother: Season 2, had to complete a task of beginning each of his sentences with "Esmyuskee" (play with the phrase "excuse me"), and then ending them with "Nge!"
 Big Brother also featured some footage of Bodie's stint as an Ang TV kid.

 Ang TV, The Album and Ang TV: Krismas Album was released in 1994 through Ivory Music & Video (formerly Ivory Records).
 Ang TV Na!: The Homecoming followed with a release date in 1996 via Star Records.

 Ang TV was re-aired again now on Jeepney TV in 2012 due to its popularity and loyalty of TV viewers.

 More recently, the Esmyuskee skit appeared in ABS-CBN's 2013 summer station ID, with former Ang TV mainstay Angelica Panganiban and the Goin Bulilit kids reciting the skit.

 The Esmyuskee skit was also used on Goin' Bulilit, with the Ang TV cast members Angelica Panganiban on September 22, 2013, and Jolina Magdangal on November 16, 2014, as special guests.